Cell fusion: Types of cell fusion

-Four methods
+Methods of cell fusion

 There are four methods that cell biologists and biophysicists use to fuse cells.
 These four ways include electrical cell fusion, polyethylene glycol cell fusion, and sendai virus induced cell fusion and a newly developed method termed optically controlled thermoplasmonics.

 Electrical cell fusion is an essential step in some of the most innovative methods in modern biology.
 This method begins when two cells are brought into contact by dielectrophoresis.
 Dielectrophoresis uses a high frequency alternating current, unlike electrophoresis in which a direct current is applied.
 Once the cells are brought together, a pulsed voltage is applied.
 The pulse voltage causes the cell membrane to permeate and subsequent combining of the membranes and the cells then fuse.
 After this, alternative voltage is applied for a brief period of time to stabilize the process.
 The result of this is that the cytoplasm has mixed together and the cell membrane has completely fused.
 All that remains separate is the nuclei, which will fuse at a later time within the cell, making the result a heterokaryon cell.

 Polyethylene glycol cell fusion is the simplest, but most toxic, way to fuse cells.
 In this type of cell fusion polyethylene glycol, PEG, acts as a dehydrating agent and fuses not only plasma membranes but also intracellular membranes.
 This leads to cell fusion since PEG induces cell agglutination and cell-to-cell contact.
 Though this type of cell fusion is the most widely used, it still has downfalls.
 Oftentimes PEG can cause uncontrollable fusion of multiple cells, leading to the appearance of giant polykaryons.
 Also, standard PEG cell fusion is poorly reproducible and different types of cells have various fusion susceptibilities.
 This type of cell fusion is widely used for the production of somatic cell hybrids and for nuclear transfer in mammalian cloning.

 Sendai virus induced cell fusion occurs in four different temperature stages.
 During the first stage, which lasts no longer than 10 minutes, viral adsorption takes place and the adsorbed virus can be inhibited by viral antibodies.
 The second stage, which is 20 minutes, is pH dependent and an addition of viral antiserum can still inhibit ultimate fusion.
 In the third, antibody-refractory stage, viral envelope constituents remain detectable on the surface of cells.
 During the fourth stage, cell fusion becomes evident and HA neuraminidase and fusion factor begin to disappear.
 The first and second stages are the only two that are pH dependent.